Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 It’s essential to differentiate between reflexive movements and purposeful gestures in babies’ hands:

-• Moro Reflex: Sudden spreading of arms followed by curling in response to loud noises—an involuntary reaction.
+- Moro Reflex: Sudden spreading of arms followed by curling in response to a startle, such as a loud noise—an involuntary reaction.

-• Purposeful Gestures: Reaching out for toys, waving hello/goodbye, pointing at objects—all intentional acts.
+- Purposeful Gestures: Reaching out for toys, lifting arms to be picked up, waving hello/goodbye, clapping, and pointing at objects—all intentional acts as control and understanding develop.

-These reflexes fade as voluntary control takes over between two to six months of age, allowing babies’ true communicative hand gestures to emerge clearly.
+These reflexes fade as voluntary control takes over during infancy, allowing babies’ true communicative hand gestures to emerge more clearly.

 Nurturing Communication Through Baby Hand Gestures And Meanings